chipzx92/DataEngineeringI320/docs/presentations/sql/select_basics/index.md

 Now we will only see rows where the condition in the `WHERE` clause is true.
 It's just the same as using the paper template: the computer looks at one row at a time and checks the number in the `cylinders` column.
 If that number is a `4` then the whole row is copied into the results.
-If you run that query on phpmyadmin, by copying the query above and pasting it into the SQL tab (go ahead and try it now) you'll see that the results have 81 rows (although phpmyadmin breaks the 81 rows up into three pages of 4 pages of 25 each, you can change the results per page at the bottom).
+If you run that query in SQL Lab, by copying the query above and pasting it into the SQL tab (go ahead and try it now) you'll see that the results have 81 rows.
 Every one of the rows has a `4` in the `cylinders` column.

 ![](images/query_1.png)